 Marketing Program Requirements

-The nationally renowned marketing faculty represent a diverse set of research interests ranging from consumer behavior to marketing strategy.
-Students develop individualized programs of study in close consultation with a faculty mentor or PhD Coordinator.
-The program is structured flexibly, providing students with a common orientation to marketing methods and issues, but also affording opportunities for specialized study in either a behavioral (psych/soc/anthro) or quantitative (econ/stats) track.
+You'll develop individualized programs of study in close consultation with a faculty mentor or PhD Coordinator.
+The program is structured flexibly, providing you with a common orientation to marketing methods and issues.
+You'll also have opportunities for specialized study in either a behavioral (psychology/sociology/anthropology) or quantitative (economics/statistics) track.

 Course descriptions: